Ian Fuller

-Ian Fuller (born August 31, 1979) is an American former soccer player who currently serves as an assistant coach for Minnesota United FC.
+Ian Fuller (born August 31, 1979) is an American former soccer player who currently serves as the head coach for One Knoxville in USL League One.

 Career

 Youth and college

 Fuller grew up in Tualatin, Oregon, and attended Tualatin High School where he was a three-time first team All State soccer player.
 He then played college soccer at Clemson University from 1998 to 2001.

 Professional

 Fuller was drafted in the second round (21st overall) of the 2002 MLS SuperDraft by New England Revolution.
 He played eleven regular season and three playoff games before being waived on November 4, 2002.
 In February 2003, he signed with the Rochester Rhinos of the USL First Division.
 Fuller spent the 2003 and 2004 seasons in Rochester, and played the first two games of the 2005 season, before moving to the Vancouver Whitecaps.
 In 2006, Fuller signed with the Charleston Battery.
 After four years with the club he moved to USSF Division 2 club Austin Aztex.
-With the sale and movement of the Austin Aztex to Orlando following the end of the 2010 season, Ian was retained by the club, becoming a member of Orlando City in January 2011.
+With the sale and movement of the Austin Aztex to Orlando following the end of the 2010 season, Fuller was retained by the club, becoming a member of Orlando City in January 2011.